Aerosol Technology Research Group

 The center was established in 2007 to conduct nano-science related research between several departments of the University of Denver.
 The goals of the center are to conduct state-of-the-art research in the area of nanoscience and nanoengineering and offer state-of-the-art undergraduate and graduate education in the above area.

 Center for Advanced Materials and Structures

 This center was established in 1996 to conduct collaborative research between the Departments of Engineering, Physics & Astronomy, and Chemistry & Biochemistry.
-Between 1996 and the present, the Center has graduated 7 PhDs and several Master students.
-Approximately 70 major journal publications have been published based on research performed by the Center.
 The Center has been heavily supported by the National Science Foundation, Air Force Office of Scientific Research, the NASA Glenn Research Center, the Electric Power Research Institute, and various US electric utilities.